 9.2 Marcus: Large Body, High Peak Loads

-Marcus places heavy demand on any surface.
-If a comfort layer is thin or stiff, his hips, chest, and shoulders become pressure hotspots fast.
+Marcus puts a lot of demand on the comfort system.
+If the top layers are too thin or too stiff, his hips, chest, and shoulders become hot spots fast.

 9.3 Mia: Petite, Pressure-Sensitive Side Sleeper

-Mia is our hardness detector at the shoulder.
-Many mattresses marketed as “plush” still feel firm to her because her lighter frame does not sink as deeply.
+Mia is our best detector for shoulder pressure.
+Plenty of mattresses marketed as “plush” still read firm to her because her lighter frame does not sink very far.

 9.4 Carlos: Alignment and Mid-Back Fatigue